The Joseph House is a non-profit charitable organization that provides direct assistance to people with low incomes.

 We wanted to give people the opportunity to share in acts of Christian charity.
 We also wanted to minimize operating expenses so most of our money would go toward direct aid to the poor.

 Through the generosity of free-will donations of money, food, and other resources we wanted to avoid government funding and the restrictions and regulations that often accompany it.
 We wanted the freedom of the Holy Spirit in responding to the needs of the poor.

-Since 1978, the Joseph House has been in Salisbury, Maryland, attending to the needs of the less fortunate on the lower Delmarva Peninsula.
-We rely on God’s provident care as our main resource.
-Volunteers and free-will donations are the vital and indispensable components of this care.
+Since 1978, the Joseph House has been in Salisbury, Maryland, attending to the needs of the less-fortunate on the lower Delmarva Peninsula.

 The Little Sisters oversee all aspects of the operation of the Joseph House.
-Little Sisters of Jesus and Mary, Inc. is a non-profit and 501(c)(3) tax-exempt organization.
+The work of the Joseph House is incorporated under their name, Little Sisters of Jesus and Mary, Inc., which is a non-profit and 501(c)(3) tax-exempt organization.

-Sr. Connie Ladd is Superior General of the Little Sisters of Jesus and Mary.
-Sr. Marilyn Bouchard is Vicar General.
+Sr. Marilyn Bouchard is Superior General of the Little Sisters of Jesus and Mary.
+Sr. Connie Ladd is Vicar General.

+Sr. Marilyn is from Green Bay, Wisconsin.
+She entered the community in 1991.
 Sr. Connie has been with the Little Sisters since 1986.
 She was born in Wilmington, Delaware and spent many years in Baltimore.
-Sr. Marilyn hails from Wisconsin.
-She entered the community in 1991.

 An additional Advisory Board helps to guide the Joseph House Workshop, a program of the Joseph House that provides long-term shelter and job preparation for homeless men.